 3. Extreme Anxiety and Worry

-A pregnant woman’s body knows when labor is near.
-So, the anxiety you feel will increase as you get closer to your baby’s due date.
-You might be especially overwhelmed and worried if you are having your first baby.
+You may feel increased anxiety as you get closer to your baby’s due date.
+You may be especially overwhelmed and worried if you are having your first baby.
 This extreme anxiety will cause pregnant women to become quieter or more talkative right before labor.
 It ultimately depends on their personalities and how they respond to anxiety.
-As we said, you know yourself best.

-According to UT Southwestern Medical Center, about 15 to 22 percent of women have heightened anxiety before labor.
-You can never know what to expect during labor and what complications may arise.
-This and the shift in hormones cause this extreme anxiety.
-Fortunately, there are strategies and approaches you can adopt to overcome the anxiety that accompanies birth.
+About 15 to 22 percent of pregnant women have heightened anxiety about labor.
+This uncertainty and the shift in hormones cause extreme anxiety and worry.
+Fortunately, there are strategies and approaches you can adopt to overcome the anxiety that accompanies pregnancy, labor and birth.

 What Should I Do If I Experience Emotional Early Signs of Labor?

 It is totally normal to feel the emotional signs before labor starts.
 However, anxiety and stress levels should be within normal levels.
 If anxiety and stress become severe during pregnancy, a pregnant woman is at risk of dystocia: a condition in which labor progresses slowly.

 A pregnant woman should avoid chronic stress and anxiety by making sure that she: